-- Clear and sync the boxes being used.
+- Clear and sync the Start and Finish boxes.
 To do this:

-- Take the blue timestation box and the Service Off key.
+o Take the blue timestation box and the purple Service Off key (on cord)

-- Dock the blue box with each station in turn until it beeps twice.
+o Dock the blue box using the coupling stick with each station in turn until it beeps twice (it can take time to wake the boxes up).
 If it does not beep or beeps more than twice lift it off and try again.

 - Power up the notebook

 - Switch on.
-Open SiTiming (yawn…), select the SiTiming database, then open a second window.
+Open SiTiming, select the SiTiming database, then open a second window.
 See the SiTiming guide in the box if you are not sure.

 - Get punters to complete the registration form.